 While pens and pencils are simple tools, there’s an unlimited number of brands and styles to choose from.
 This might feel a bit daunting, especially if you’re just starting out.

-The best place to start is to think about the style of illustration you want to achieve.
+The best place to start is to think about the style of book illustration you want to achieve.
 Is it clean and precise?
 Maybe try a perpetually sharp mechanical pencil.
 Going for something more expressive and bold?
 Try a thicker brush tip pen.
 Also, and this may seem simple, but it’s important to remember, the best pen or pencil (or paintbrush!) is the one that feels best to you.

 - Pentel Sharp Mechanical Pencils